matt-kay/matt-kay/README.md

-# Hi there, I'm a Fullstack  Engineer from Nigeria!
+# Hi there, I'm a Fullstack  Developer from Nigeria!

 I'm a passionate **Fullstack  Developer** with a strong focus on  **Backend**, **IoT**, **embedded systems**, and most recently, **AI**.
 I love building solutions that bridge the physical and digital worlds, from low-level firmware to full-fledged web and mobile applications.